inf112-v20/crawling-crow/README.md

 #### Flags and winner tests
 -   Move `Robot` to **flag 1**, press <kbd>SPACE</kbd>, check console print `A flag has been visited` appears.
     -   Continue for the other flags in ascending order, pressing <kbd>SPACE</kbd> on each visist.
-    -   When all flags has been visited, the console should write a sentence telling you have visisted all flags.
+    -   When all flags has been visited as explained above, the console should write a sentence telling you have visisted all flags.

 #### Conveyor belt tests
 -   For each direction